-The following timeline sets out key fillestones in the Company's mistory and development.
+The folio wing time me sets out ney immestenes in and company a motory and do votopinous.
 November 2006 We commenced operations through Hywin Wealth Management Co., Ltd. in the PRC.
 2014 We launched our "Global Strategy".
 We were granted the qualification to distribute securities investment funds by the Shanghai Securities Regulatory Bureau.
 2015 We engaged McKinsey & Company to advise on strategy and best practices.
 Our subsidiary, Hywin Fund Distribution Co., Ltd., became a member of the Asset Management Association of China.
 2016 We published the "China Family Office Report", which became an important guide for the family office sector in the PRC.
 2017 Our 100th wealth service center was opened.
 2018 We cooperated with Roland Berger to upgrade our strategy.
 2019 Our total number of HNWI clients exceeded 100,000.
 We commenced our global collaboration with VP Bank AG to provide certain external asset management (EAM) services for our HNWI clients.
 2020 We launched Hywin International Family Office (EAM model) in Hong Kong with global custody and execution capabilities.
-We won the "Best Wealth Manager of Greater China Families" and Ms. Wang Dian won the "Woman of the Year in Greater China Wealth Management" at the WealthBriefingAsia Greate
+We won the "Best Wealth Manager of Greater China Families" and Ms. Wang Dian won the "Woman of the Year in Greater China Wealth Management" at the WealthBriefingAsia Greater